New private hire driver's licence

 Online criminal record check

 We carry out a 6 monthly criminal record check and require that all licensed drivers are signed up to the DBS online checking service.
 You must sign up within 19 days of the date of your DBS certificate.
-Further information will be provided at your initial DBS appointment.

 You must retain your DBS certificate as this will be required to carry out the annual online check of your criminal record.